Aesthetic Occipital Surgery for Flat Spots on Head

 The back of the head can have a wide variety of contour irregularities due to its exposure during development, birthing extraction and after birth head positions.
 This is most commonly reflected in flatness of one side of the head known as Occipital Plagiocephaly.
 This well known head shape deformity technically involves the entire skull (cranial scoliosis) but often presents as most severe on the back of the head.
 This is ideally treated by the custom implant process where the design can be made that best matches the opposite more normally projecting side.

 The occipital skull can also have indentations (dents) that also affect both sides whose origins are not as clear as that own plagiocephaly.
-A custom skull implant is ideal way to treat such shape issues that allows for the smallest incision possible to place it.
+A custom skull implant is an ideal way to treat such shape issues that allows for the smallest incision possible to place it.

 Occipital Crown Deficiency